How do I talk to children and young people?

 It can be difficult to know how to talk about the end of life with children or grandchildren.
-People tell us that they worry about upsetting or frightening them.
+Some people worry that they may frighten or upset them.

 What can you do?

-They visited on the last morning of Granddad’s life.
+They visited on the last morning of granddad’s life.
 They both coped well and came to the funeral.
-Tom did say a year later that he didn’t really believe Granddad was dead until the funeral.
-There don’t seem to be any long-lasting effects, perhaps because we were so open about what was happening.
-There are photos of Granddad around the house and we often discuss whether he would have liked something and how proud he was of his grandchildren.
+Tom did say a year later that he didn’t really believe granddad was dead until the funeral.